 #2 – Squamous cell carcinoma

-This type of skin cancer in most common in areas of unpigmented skin, especially in places with little hair covering, such as around the eyes, mouth, anus, or genitalia.
+This type of skin cancer in most common in areas of unpigmented skin.
+This is especially true in places with little hair covering, such as around the eyes, mouth, anus, or genitalia.
 Horses with white faces are especially prone.
 Sunny regions produce even higher numbers of tumors around the eyes.
 Growths often start on the third eyelid.
 This type of cancer is treatable if caught early enough.

 #3 – Sarcoid tumors